oDCM - Web Data for Dummies (Tutorial)

 • Works here, but can be “highly” dependent: say, tag & class name + position (sometimes too detailed) & can also break

-• So, here, we are sticking mostly to classes, attributes, and attribute-value pairs.
+• So, here, we are sticking mostly to tags, classes, and attribute-value pairs, defining our “way” to a particular element manually

 Preview: Technical web scraping setup (I)